lundegaard/redux-tools/docs/packages/actions.md

 - `makePayloadActionCreator` for parameterized actions.
 - `makePayloadMetaActionCreator` if you need to pass any metadata.

-_REASONING_: Any custom logic should be left to the reducer; action creator usage should be transparent.
+!> Any custom logic should be left to the reducer; action creator usage should be transparent.
 You should be able to rely on your action creators to always use the arguments directly as `action.payload` or `action.meta`.

 ## Usage Example